by Lovina 🐕🦺

-She was running so fast, fear controlling her every move, that when the ground disappeared beneath her, for the briefest of seconds, she was running on air.
-When she hit the ground her balance was lost and she tumbled to the bottom of the small ditch.
+Running so fast, fear controlling her every move, when the ground disappeared beneath her, for the briefest of seconds, she ran on air.
+When she hit the ground she lost her balance and tumbled to the bottom of the small ditch.
 There she lay, on her belly in the cold snow, crying uncontrollably and trying to catch her breath, terrified of what was coming for her yet unable to get up and continue to run.

 “Are you okay?”

 Startled, Amanda rolled onto her back to see who was talking to her.
-Crouched next to her was a boy, older than her, a teenager by the looks of him.
+A boy crouched next to her, older than her, a teenager by the looks of him.
 Longish shaggy hair framed his face, his eyes bright as he looked down upon her with a small smile on his face.
 Taking her hand he helped her to her feet as he remained in a crouch before her.

 “What’s your name?” he asked quietly.